lionelmace/ibmcloud-labs/labs/Lab VPC/README.md

     ```

-# Step 5 - Create Subnets
+# 5 - Create Subnets

 1. Create a Subnet
     ```